-Johnson was the representative for Georgia’s 2nd congressional district and was an Unionist.
+Johnson was the representative for Georgia’s 2nd congressional district as an Unionist.
 He served from 1851 to 1853.

 From Dec 1851 to Mar 1853, Johnson missed 145 of 455 roll call votes, which is 31.9%.
 This is on par with the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.